 Training a deaf dog to have a solid recall involves commitment to consistent and lengthy training, along with repetition and rewards through positive reinforcement techniques.

 Because a deaf dog must be looking at the handler before it can be recalled, mini sessions of “watch me” signing and training are crucial.
 This training consists of putting the deaf dog on a leash, having a pocket full of high value treats, and every time the deaf dog makes eye contact with you, marking the correct behavior with an open flash of your hand or a thumbs up sign (instead of the sound of a clicker) and then immediately treat, treat, treat.
 Repeat often.
 Start in an environment with little or no distractions.
 I start inside in my living room and have the deaf dog tethered to me.
 We practice in different areas of the house with different treats.
-Many times I will incorporate the come, sit, and wait commands all at once and then mark all three commands with an open flash of my hand and a treat.
+Many times I will incorporate the come, sit, and wait sign cues one right after the other and mark each cue after the dog has performed the sign cue with an open flash of my hand and a treat.
 This technique keeps my deaf dog from getting bored and also keeps him guessing on when and what treat he will get.